Joacohbc/goto/README.md

 Goto is a command that can be used like cd, and also allows you to add specific path to move faster, this path can be used like abbreviation or a index number

+This works by means of a compiled Go file (goto.bin) that returns the corresponding path depending on the arguments passed as input.
+And the aliases allow to use it in the command line as cd
 # How to install?

 ## Use the automatically way: